DecidimAustria/decidim-module-feeds/README.md

 # Decidim::Feeds participatory space

 This Feeds module adds a simple Feeds Participatory Space to hold a feed component.
-Its development was funded by DIGIfonds Arbeiterkammer Wien.

 ## Usage

 Feeds will be available as a Participatory Space.
 This space is very simple and currently just a container for posts.